Category Archives: British Royals

 by Susan Flantzer © Unofficial Royalty 2016

-Catherine of Aragon (Catalina in Spanish) was the first of the six wives of King Henry VIII of England and the mother of Queen Mary I of England.
+Catherine of Aragon (Catalina in Spanish) was the first of King Henry VIII of England‘s six wives and the mother of Queen Mary I of England.
 Born on December 16, 1485, at the Archbishop’s Palace in Alcalá de Henares in the Kingdom of Castile (now in Spain), Catherine was the youngest child of the Catholic Monarchs, King Ferdinand II of Aragon and Queen Isabella I of Castile, whose marriage ultimately united Aragon and Castile into the Kingdom of Spain.

 King Ferdinand II of Aragon and Queen Isabella I of Castile; Credit – Wikipedia

-Catherine had blue eyes and golden-red hair which had come from her mother’s descent from the English House of Plantagenet.
+Catherine had blue eyes and golden-red hair that came from her mother’s descent from the English House of Plantagenet.
 Catherine’s great-grandmother Catherine of Lancaster, Queen of Castile and her great-great-grandmother Philippa of Lancaster, Queen of Portugal were daughters of John of Gaunt, a son of King Edward III of England.
-Alessandro Geraldini, a humanist scholar and later Bishop of Santo Domingo, served as tutor to Catherine and her siblings, all of whom received an excellent education.
+Alessandro Geraldini, a humanist scholar and later Bishop of Santo Domingo, served as the tutor to Catherine and her siblings, all of whom received an excellent education.

 Catherine of Aragon at age 11; Credit – Wikipedia